Long-Term Care

 Adult day care is a group program that offers socialization, planned activities and meals for those who need help with activities of daily life.
 Adult day care generally takes place at a public facility in the community and provides a reprieve for caregivers who may work or tend to other daytime obligations.

-Age plays a major role in determining a person’s need for long-term care.
+Many older adults need long-term care, and age plays a major role in determining a person’s needs.
 By 2030, all baby boomers will be at least 65 years old, according to the U.S. Census Bureau.
-That means more older Americans than ever before will likely require some type of long-term care.
+This implies that a greater number of older Americans will likely need some form of long-term care than in previous times.

 Pre-existing conditions and chronic illnesses are other factors that contribute to a person’s need for services.

-According to the Alzheimer’s Association, Alzheimer’s disease is the sixth leading cause of death in the United States — and the only leading cause that cannot be cured, prevented or slowed.
+According to the CDC, Alzheimer’s disease is the sixth leading cause of death in the United States — and the only leading cause that cannot be cured, prevented or slowed.

 Your sex and current living arrangements also impact your need for long-term care.
 If you live alone, you’re more likely to require paid care than someone who lives with a spouse or family member.